Drug-Free Schools and Communities Act

 Long-Term Health Risks:

-• Mental health problems, including depression and anxiety
+• Mental health conditions, including depression and anxiety.

 Illicit Drugs

-From the National Institute on Drug Misuse –
+From the National Institute on Drug Abuse

 General health risks: